iFransL/buttons_switches/readme.md

 ```
 static void key_handler(uint32_t key_state, uint32_t has_changed, uint8_t key_type)
 ```
-keystate:		Contains all button and switch states
+<b>keystate:</b> Contains all button and switch states<br>

-has_changed:	The button or switch that raised the event
-				buttons only raise the event when pressed switch raised the event for on and off position
+<b>has_changed:</b> The button or switch that raised the event buttons only raise the event when pressed switch raised the event for on and off position<br>

-key_type:		Was the event raised by a button or switch or a long pressed button
+<b>key_type:</b> Was the event raised by a button or switch or a long pressed button